onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 When the pop-up appears, select your workspace and click **"Allow"** in the top right corner.

 ![image](https://github.com/user-attachments/assets/cac9d40b-7d5f-4810-9fa1-d177eacb9a9b)<br>
-_OAuth authorisation showing permission grant for Shuffler to send messages to our Slack workspace._
+_OAuth authorisation showing permission grant for Shuffle to send messages to our Slack workspace._

 ### 6.10 Creating Security Alert Channel